LeoDPlouc/Quaver/README.md

 - Go to http://localhost:8080 (Change the address and the port according to your configuration)

-For more advanced configuration refere to the wiki (WIP)
+For more advanced configuration refere to the [wiki](https://github.com/LeoDPlouc/Quaver/wiki)